dgilbertsei/media_acquiadam/README.md

 - NOTE: When choosing an entity browser to use for the media embed button, be aware that the "Modal" Display plugin is not compatible with the WYSIWYG media embed button.
 You may want to use the "iFrame" display plugin or create a separate Entity Browser to use with the media embed button

 ### Acquia DAM Usage Report
-For a usage report, enable the media_acquiadam_report module.
+For a usage report, enable the acquiadam_report module.
 This report provides a count of media referenced by other entities (nodes, blocks, etc.) as well as links back to the Acquia DAM asset source.

 The usage report can be accessed beneath the Media tab at /admin/content/media or directly via /acquiadam/asset/report.